Spiritual-Entanglement/theBlog/_posts/2025-11-09-Psalm107-Victory-in-Jesus.md

 But you have to exercise this victory.
 You have to choose the victory.

-*Sin is an addictive slavery.*
+*Sin is an addictive slavery.
+It has us bound in chains.*

 Following Jesus is not addictive;
 it is freedom -- freedom to choose the path you will take.
 That is your free will in action; you make the choice.
-If you choose to follow sin (pride, pleasure, power) God will leave you to it.
+If you choose to follow sin (pride, pleasure, power (see Jesus' temptation in the desert after His baptism)),
+God will leave you to it.
 You will reap what you sow.

 If you choose to follow Christ, God is